apify/crawlee/docs/guides/getting_started.md

 The `div.stats > span:nth-of-type(3)` looks complicated, but it only reads that we're looking for a `<div class="stats ...">` element and within that element we're looking for the third `<span>` element.
 We grab its text, but we're only interested in the number of runs.
 So we parse the number out using a regular expression, but its type is still a `string`, so we finally convert the result to a `number` by wrapping it with a `Number()` call.

 And there we have it!
-All the data we needed in a single `results` object.
-For the sake of completeness, let's add the properties we parsed from the URL earlier and finish with a `console.log(results)` to see the fruit of our efforts.
+All the data we needed in a single object.
+For the sake of completeness, let's add the properties we parsed from the URL earlier and we're good to go.

 ```js
 const urlArr = request.url.split('/').slice(-2);